Shasta tribe will reclaim land long buried by a reservoir on the Klamath River

 Coverage of Indigenous issues at the intersection of climate, culture and commerce is supported by the Catena Foundation.

-This article originally appeared on Arizona Republic: California Gov. Newsom returns land to Shasta tribe as river returns
+This article originally appeared on Arizona Republic: California returns land to Shasta tribe as Klamath River returns